 NOTIFICATION REVIEW DATE:

 Employee:

-I acknowledge the conditions and agree to abide Recommendation/Agreement as of the date indicate to contest or challenge any matters arising out of subject matter of this Supplemental Recommendation. ated below.
-I further agree to v the drug and alcohol screening vaive any rights I may have conducted in this case, the
+ed below.
+I further agree to waive any rights I may have ne drug and alcohol screening conducted in this case, the

-Employee Name File No. · .
+Employee Name File No.

 Employee Signature Date

 Employee Assistance Counselor:

-I recommend this employee be given the opportun his/her participation and progress in a program of this office with due regard to confidentiality of the rehabilitation, which shall be m
+ty to have disciplinary action held in abeyance during ehabilitation, which shall be monitored and evaluated by employee.

 Employee Assistance Program Counselor Date

 Disciplinary Officer:

-The recommendation discipline in this file shall be Recommendation/Agreement shall be forwarded to
+The recommendation discipline in this file shall be lead to Recommendation/Agreement shall be forwarded to held in abeyance and this Supplemental Disciplinary the Fire Commissioner for his approval.

 Disciplinary Officer

 Approved:

 Bureau Deputy Commissioner

-Approved: ·
+Approved:

+•

 Fire Commissioner